NLPatVCU/medaCy/examples/guide/utilizing_vagrant.md

 ### Tools > Vagrant > Up

 PyCharm Professional Edition provides features for interacting with Vagrant VMs.
-This guide assumes that you are familiar with PyCharm.
+This guide will cover the basics, but the developers of PyCharm provide a guide [here](https://www.jetbrains.com/help/pycharm/vagrant-support.html).

 Open your medaCy project in PyCharm and select Tools > Vagrant > Up.
-This is the same as running `$ vagrant up` from the terminal.
+This is the same as running `vagrant up` from the terminal.

 ### Tools > Start SSH session...